ericproffitt/TopicModelsVB.jl/README.md

 Whenever you load a corpus into a model, a copy of that corpus is made, such that if you modify the original corpus at corpus-level (remove documents, re-order lex keys, etc.), this will not affect any corpus attached to a model.
 However!
 Since corpora are containers for their documents, modifying an individual document will affect this document in all corpora which contain it.
 Therefore:

-**Using `corp!` functions which modify the documents of a corpus will not result in corpus defects, but will in an identitcal fashion affect those corpora which share any of the modified documents.**
+**1. Using `corp!` functions which modify the documents of a corpus will not result in corpus defects, but will in an identitcal fashion affect those corpora which share any of the modified documents.**

-**Manually modifying documents is dangerous, and can result in corpus defects which cannot be fixed by `fixcorp!`.
-It's advised that you don't do this with out a good reason.
+**2. Manually modifying documents is dangerous, and can result in corpus defects which cannot be fixed by `fixcorp!`.
+It's advised that you don't do this with out a good reason.**

 ## Models
 The available models are as follows: